 Source: CME Group

 The warehouse is responsible for warranting the metal.
-If a warehouse is directed to warrant the eligible metal, it creates an electronic warrant through an exchange-based system to register the metal.
-The warrant, which is in the name of the customer’s clearing member, contains pertinent information with respect to the metal that is being registered including the brand, weight, warrant number and warehouse identification.
+If a warehouse is directed to warrant the eligible metal, it creates an electronic warrant through an Exchange-based system, Deliveries Plus (“DPLUS”) to register the metal.
+The warrant, which is in the name of the customer’s clearing member, contains pertinent information with respect to the metal that is being registered including the brand, weight, serial number and warehouse identification.
 A warrant can only be created or cancelled by the warehouse.

-Once the metal is on warrant, storage is then assessed and paid through the exchange’s Deliveries Plus (DPlus) system.
+Once the metal is on warrant, storage is then assessed and paid through the Exchange’s DPlus system.
 At the end of the month, CME Clearing assesses the registered metal.
 Clearing, through DPlus, debits the account of the clearing member on behalf of the customer for the storage charge for the following month and pays directly to the warehouse.
-If the warrant goes through the Exchange delivery process, the previous owner's account is reimbursed for prepaid storage fees and the new owner’s account is debited.
+If the warrant is transferred, the previous owner’s account is reimbursed for prepaid storage fees and the new owner’s account is debited.

 For Copper only, handling charges are paid upon warranting, whereas for the other metals, handling charges are paid upon cancellation for load out.
 If the Copper warrant is transferred, the handling charge is reimbursed to the seller and debited from the buyer.

-If metal is requested to be loaded out of a warehouse, the customer must instruct the clearing firm to request a Cancel for Load Out in Deliveries Plus.
+If metal is requested to be loaded out of a warehouse, the customer must instruct the clearing firm to request a Cancel for Load Out (CLO) in DPlus.
 The customer is responsible for scheduling and coordinating transportation and must have all charges paid prior to release of the metal from the warehouse.

 Each metal has a specific minimum load out rate that the warehouse is obligated to meet on a daily basis and conveyance requirements.
 For Copper, it is required that the warehouse has both direct truck and rail access.
 The minimum daily load out rate for Copper is 500 short tons per day, combination of truck and rail.
-For Aluminum, Zinc and Lead the Warehouse must have direct truck and/or rail access and must meet the minimum load out requirement for the primary conveyance it has chosen.
+For Aluminum, the Warehouse must have direct truck and/or rail access and must meet the minimum load out requirement for the primary conveyance it has chosen.
 For Aluminum, the minimum daily load out requirement is 2% of total inventory with a minimum daily rate of 1,000 metric tons by primary conveyance.
-For Zinc and Lead, the minimum daily load out requirement is 500 metric tons per day via primary conveyance.

 In addition to providing transparency in providing the daily inventory of metal in each warehouse location, a warrant line up report is also publicly available to show the schedule of shipments from the individual warehouses.
 This report provides additional color to the inventory report as it identifies the specific warehouse and its current shipment schedule which is valuable information for the market users involved in physical delivery.